madeso/bookshelf/content/books/97things/thing_38.md

 +++
-title = "How to Use a Bug Tracker" weight = 38
+title = "38: How to Use a Bug Tracker" weight = 38
 +++